google/silifuzz/README.md

 ##### Snap

 A Snap is an in-memory representation of a **Snapshot** that can be easily loaded and executed by the **Runner**.
-Snaps can be compiled in an executable program (also called *baked-in runner*) or loaded from disk by a *reading runner*.
-In the latter case the Snap on-disk format is essentially the same as the in-memory one except that native pointers are replaced with offsets.
+Snaps are typically loaded from disk by a *reading runner*.
+The Snap on-disk format is essentially the same as the in-memory one except that native pointers are replaced with offsets.
 See this [header](https://github.com/google/silifuzz/blob/main/snap/gen/relocatable_snap_generator.h) for details.
 This format is often referred to as *relocatable*.
 Each Snap contains exactly one expected end state i.e. Snaps are